fuersten/acatl/README.md

 acatl
 =====

 A simple helper framework with a couple of utility classes.
-It also features a nearly complete filesystem implementation that follows the C++17 standard.

 Features
 ========